-Summary of Benefits for the High Option of Humana Health Plans of Puerto Rico, Inc.- 2020
+Summary of Benefits for the High Option of Humana Health Plans of Puerto Rico, Inc.- 2023

 - Do not rely on this chart alone.
-All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at https://feds.humana.com/.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.
+This is a summary.
+All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at https://feds.humana.com/. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.